MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-service-principal.md

 ## 3. Authenticate to Azure with a service principal

-By using the `DefaultAzureCredential`, you can avoid writing environment-specific code to authenticate to Azure.

-Use the `DefaultAzureCredential` to configure your service principal credentials by defining environment variables.
+By using `DefaultAzureCredential`, you can avoid writing environment-specific code to authenticate to Azure.
+With `DefaultAzureCredential`, you can configure your service principal credentials by defining environment variables.

-Choosing one of the following options to configure your service principal credentials:
+Choose one of the following options to configure your service principal credentials:

 - [Option 1: Authenticate with a secret](#option-1-authenticate-with-a-secret)
 - [Option 2: Authenticate with a certificate](#option-2-authenticate-with-a-certificate)